Carini Introduces New Water Filtration Products

 In fact, not cleaning the air filter in your AC can have a major impact on your quality of life.
 Our air conditioning experts explain just how a dirty air filter can affect your everyday life.

-Carini Heating and Air has just launched a new series of 15 and 30 second TV commercials to illustrate the energy saving and individual room comfort features of its industry leading ductless mini splits from Mitsubishi Electric.
+Carini Heating, Air and Plumbing has just launched a new series of 15 and 30 second TV commercials to illustrate the energy saving and individual room comfort features of its industry leading ductless mini splits from Mitsubishi Electric.
 The commercials compare traditional heating and air systems to running water in every room in your home when you turn on a single faucet.
 With ductless mini splits, you can tailor your hvac system to run either heating or air conditioning is one room at a time or an entire house, depending on your specific needs.

 Check out the new ads and give us a call to set up a free estimate with one of our factory trained Design Specialists.
 619-843-0997